MeetEnRich/Fulafia-Lost-and-Found/README.md

-# Lost & Found (FULafia) Mobile App
+# Lost & Found for Federal University Lafia (FULafia) Mobile App

 ## Overview

-**Lost & Found** (also known as **FULafia**) is a cross‑platform Flutter mobile application that helps university students report, discover, and claim lost items on campus.
-The app provides a clean, premium UI with pull‑to‑refresh feeds, real‑time notifications, and automatic status updates when a claim is approved.
+**Lost & Found** is a cross‑platform Flutter mobile application that helps university students report, discover, and claim lost items on campus.
+The app provides real‑time notifications, and automatic status updates when a claim is approved.

 ---